SPECIAL EDUCATION/BACHELOR OF ARTS

 A complete listing of general education requirements is located in the General Education Information Section.

-Please note the requirement of an additional math course for special education majors.
+Please note the requirement of an additional math course for elementary and special education majors.

 III.
 Advanced Writing: Special Education Student Teaching (54-483) fulfills the advanced writing requirement for majors.